Application Information

 Application Process

-Applications will be accepted via an online form and include the following:
+Each year, applications are accepted via an online form and include the following:

-• Abstract (not to exceed 100 words)
+- Abstract (not to exceed 200 words)

-• Project description (not to exceed 1500 words), including:
+- Project description (not to exceed 1500 words), including:

-• Conception and definition of the project: An explanation of the core research ideas, problems or questions being addressed in the project.
+- Conception and definition of the project: An explanation of the core research ideas, problems or questions being addressed in the project.

-• Significance of the project: Importance of the research for addressing issues or problems confronting Oregon, the nation, and/or the world.
+- Significance of the project: Importance of the research for addressing issues or problems confronting Oregon, the nation, and/or the world.
 Situate the scholarly contribution you plan to make within the larger scholarly literature (including references or bibliography).

-• Plan of work and expected results: Be as precise as possible about the plan of work and your research and writing objectives during a proposed year as Graduate Research Fellow.
+- Plan of work and expected results: Be as precise as possible about the plan of work and your research and writing objectives during a proposed year as Graduate Research Fellow.

-• Two-page summary of the curriculum vitae.
+- Two-page summary of the curriculum vitae (CV).

-• Contact information for your faculty advisor, for a letter of recommendation
+- Contact information for your faculty advisor, for a letter of recommendation.

 Deadline

-Please direct questions to Daniel Tichenor, Wayne Morse Center Codirector, tichenor@uoregon.edu.
+Please direct questions to Daniel Tichenor, Wayne Morse Center Co-Director, tichenor@uoregon.edu.